top of page

 • Psychiatric, neurological, or rehab records

-• Copies of any prior neuropsych testing or evaluations
+• Copies of any prior neuropsychological testing or evaluations

 How to Prepare Mentally and Physically

-• Avoid alcohol for at least 72 hours.
+• Avoid alcohol for at least 72 hours before testing.

-• Eat a healthy breakfast; you’ll be tested for several hours.
-Expect to have breaks and a lunch break.
+• Eat a healthy breakfast.
+You will be tested for several hours, with scheduled breaks and a lunch break.

-This evaluation isn’t a judgment of your intelligence or flying ability.
-It’s a snapshot of cognitive and emotional functioning relevant to your being an airman using FAA criteria.
+This evaluation is a snapshot of cognitive and emotional functioning relevant to your work as an airman, measured against FAA criteria.
+It is not a judgment of your intelligence or your flying ability.
 Most pilot clients walk away saying the experience was easier than they expected, especially when they knew what to expect.

 Want to talk through your FAA letter or concerns?